buckaroo-pm/buckaroo-pm.github.io/pages/posts/are-headers-really-the-problem.md

 Why is this?

-Well, unlike most languages, C++ splits code into *headers* and *translation-units*.
-Public headers define the interface for your code - the types, memory layout, available functions, etc. The translation-units define the implementation.
+Well, unlike most languages, C++ splits code into *headers* and *implementations*.
+Public headers define the interface for your code - the types, memory layout, available functions, etc. The implementations define how it works.

 ```c++
 /* foo.h */